leoncydsilva/MaterialSearchView/README.md

 # MaterialSearchView

 MaterialSearchview is an Android Library with circular reveal effect.
-MaterialSearchView adheres lifeCycleEvents of Activity automatically so there will no changes of Window leak/Memory Leak.
+MaterialSearchView adheres lifeCycleEvents of Activity automatically so there will no Window leak/Memory Leak.

 ![](sampleImages/image_01.gif)